Wells Fargo

 Creating a New Relationship

-By shifting between the subject of “you,” “you understood,” and “we,” I give users an active role in their relationship with Instagram, one that involves both choice and support.
+Shifting between you” and “we” as subjects gives users an active role in their relationship with Instagram, one that involves both choice and support.

 Prompts